 Beyond these examples

-These snippets focus on specific IAM management features: authoritative vs non-authoritative updates and policy-level, role-level, and member-level control.
+These snippets focus on specific IAM management approaches: authoritative vs non-authoritative IAM management, and policy-level, role-level, and member-level access control.
 They’re intentionally minimal rather than full access control configurations.

 To keep things focused, common IAM patterns are omitted, including: